Minecraft-ers/Squid-s-Mod-Pack/README.md

 # Squid-s-Mod-Pack

-## NOTE: You must not put the license and README.md in the mods folder!!
+## NOTE: You must not put the LICENSE and README.md in the mods folder!!